Correlation Between Hartford Balanced and Invesco International

 Strong

-Over the last 90 days Invesco International Growth has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Invesco International Growth are ranked lower than 3 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong basic indicators, Invesco International is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Predicted Return Density